asifkhan636/subwhisper/Getting_Started_Guide.md

 It also pins `torch` and `pyannote.audio` to versions compatible with the pretrained Pyannote VAD model (`torch==1.13.1`, `pyannote.audio==2.1.1`).
 Using different versions may lead to runtime warnings or failures.

+> A CPU-only Dockerfile is included for container runs.
+Modify the base image if
+> you need GPU acceleration.
+Optional sync validation relies on the `aeneas`
+> package, which is not installed by default; run `qc.py --no-sync` unless you
+> add these dependencies.

 ---